readium/readium-sdk/Platform/Android/README.markdown

 * Android Eclipse NDK Plugin by following this tutorial: http://tools.android.com/recent/usingthendkplugin
 * At least run once the `ndk-compile.sh` command-line compilation (see Compilation below) to generate the includes
+* Import the "ePub3-Library" eclipse project from Platform/Android subdirectory:
+    File -> Import... -> Existing Projects into Workspace -> select the subdirectory and the project
-* Configure the build command to the following:
+* Configure the build command (as described in the tutorial above) to the following:
     `ndk-build -C .
 V=1 NDK_APPLICATION_MK=Application.mk NDK_PROJECT_PATH="${workspace_loc:/ePub3-Library}" APP_BUILD_SCRIPT=Android.mk NDK_DEBUG=1`
 * Build the ePub3-Library project